 President Obama (with the first lady) was in India late last year to set the trend for some BIG visits.
 This was closely followed by the French President Nicolas Sarkozi (with charming Mme Carla Bruni), the Russian president and the Premier of China.
 Al in quick succession, each trying to outdo the other.
-All for sealing some huge multi billion $ deals partnerships with India.
-They say it is going to be a win-win situation for everybody.
-Only Time can tell.
+All for sealing some huge multi billion $ deals partnerships with

 A strategic alliance or a joint venture takes place when two parties come together to take on one project.
 This has started growing by leaps and bounds in the ever shrinking global market place.
 Properly chosen and implemented, such alliances can be a great way for businesses across the worlds to forge relationships and to get in on opportunities (and profits) that otherwise you would miss out on.

 In my interpretation of this subject, I am influenced by the decorative two-dimensional quality with its bright, pure colors, flatness, use of pattern, and emphasis on curved forms.
 It is light and cerebrally undemanding, but not superficial - nor easily painted, although it appears effortless.

 For me, painting is a learning experience that finds me constantly evolving, Style is not the point.
 Artists always change to find something new.
 Generally, my work explores these complex abstract narratives that challenge one to look inside through imagery.